Lawyers

 Sue Crawford

-Sue is a partner and in the Tax group and has over 35 years of steering media and technology businesses through the maze of corporate tax.
-Internationally recognised as a leader in corporate tax, Sue has an exceptional range of experience advising corporates and entrepreneurs on all aspects of tax – from VAT to stamp duty, gaming duty to corporation tax, PAYE/national insurance to withholding tax.
+Sue has over 35 years of steering media and technology businesses through the maze of corporate tax.
+“I have an exceptional range of experience advising corporates and entrepreneurs on all aspects of tax – from VAT to stamp duty, gaming duty to corporation tax, PAYE/national insurance to withholding tax.
 One particular focus is entrepreneurs and their investors – advising on their journey from start-up to exit to ensure their commercial aspirations are fully realised as tax efficiently as possible.
+Motivation of employees through share schemes and equity awards is key.
+I bring creative solutions to the tax conundrums that more established businesses and groups inevitably face in their M&A, restructuring and venture capital deals.
+I crack the issues and deliver my solutions jargon free, without losing sight of the commercial context.”

 Ted Shapiro